Social Media Giants Sued For Helping ISIS

 As much as I feel for the families of those who were killed, there isn't much you can do.
 This lawsuit just feels like a desperate attempt at answers where they don't exist.

 No court would expect the operators of social networks to pour billions of dollars into moderating their platforms.
-They can remove content when its found and reported, but it is completely unreasonable to expect the operators of social media platforms to keep their platforms free of terrorist material while at the same time keeping it
+They can remove content when its found and reported, but it is completely unreasonable to expect the operators of social media platforms to keep their platforms free of terrorist material while at the same time keeping it open enough to be usable.

 Yes (Score:2)